Why does the dark web play such a critical role in the world of cybercrime?

 For anybody looking to prevent or mitigate online crime, all of that makes the dark web an information source worth paying attention to.
 The hard part is finding the right details.

-So, how does Sixgill’s investigative portal help companies and organizations address the challenge of finding the right information on cyberthreats from the dark web?
+So, how does Cybersixgill’s investigative portal help companies and organizations address the challenge of finding the right information on cyberthreats from the dark web?
 That’s the topic of a new white paper by David Strom, a leading information security expert with over 35 years of experience.

-In this paper, Strom succinctly explains why the dark web is such a critical part of the cybercrime landscape – and how Sixgill’s portal can provide cybersecurity teams with clear visibility into their company’s threatscape along with contextual and actionable recommendations for remediation -- all from a single pane of glass.
+In this paper, Strom succinctly explains why the dark web is such a critical part of the cybercrime landscape – and how Cybersixgill’s portal can provide cybersecurity teams with clear visibility into their company’s threatscape along with contextual and actionable recommendations for remediation -- all from a single pane of glass.
 He also explores why automation and machine learning are essential tools enabling us to gather useful cyberthreat intelligence quickly and efficiently from the dark web.

 We invite you to download this white paper and learn: